 Our place in nature - the Ambracian Gulf and its wildlife

-Ambracian Gulf (also known as Amvrakikos) is one of Greece’s most important and complex wetlands, made up of the double deltas from the Louros and Arachthos rivers, mudflats, shallow bays, reedbeds and wet meadows.
+Here in Rouga Bay we are in a special place.
+As a breeding ground for several rare and endangered species, the Ambracian Gulf (also known as Amvrakikos) is one of Greece’s most important and complex wetlands, made up of the double deltas from the Louros and Arachthos rivers, mudflats, shallow bays, reedbeds and wet meadows.
 Spreading over 400km, the average depth of the gulf is 30m (but reaches 60m), its bottom consisting mostly of mud and sand.
-In 2008, the gulf was declared a national park but has been unmanaged.
-We are working with environmental groups to track vulnerable species; data gathered helps build a case for protection.
+In 2008, the gulf was declared a

 The gulf is a key habitat for a huge diversity of wildlife, its marshes and lagoons making the area of particular importance for bird diversity - it is a breeding site for Dalmation pelicans, and over 300 bird species have been recorded, 160 migratory, 6 of which are globally threatened.
 Anyone who visits Rouga in the winter will be familiar with the grunting from our neighbours, the migratory flamingos.
 Also in the sky we regularly spot kingfishers, herons, storks, buzzards and eagles.
 In winter we witness the incredible spectacle of ‘superflocks’ of migrating cormorants, swooping across the bay in their hundreds.